qdeslandes/yall/doc/subsystem.rst

 If ``output_type`` is ``yall_file_output``, then ``output_file`` can be set to the output file name, or to ``NULL`` to use the parent's output file.

+When using `yall_syslog_output`, the formatted output can be broken if using line feed.
+To avoid this, update syslog configuration to disable control characters escaping (on `rsyslog`, parameter is `parser.escapeControlCharactersOnReceive`).

 Destruction
 *******************